hoangqwe159/hackerrank/docs/leadership.md

 ---

 ## Conflict
-- Joined company as a new senior engineer
-- First major assignment was developing HTML editor component for CMS platform
+- When I joined the company as a new senior engineer, my first major task was to build a rich text editor for our CMS platform.
-- Manager had pre-selected Froala Editor without prior consultation
+- The manager had already chosen Froala Editor for the project, but I wasn’t asked for input.
-- Project had tight one-month deadline for MVP delivery
+- We had a tight one-month deadline to finish an MVP so the CEO could demo it to customers.
-- CEO needed component for customer demo
-- Requirements included cross-platform support (Web, iOS, Android) and specific features like Excel/Word import
+- The editor needed to support Web, iOS, and Android, and include advanced features like importing from Excel and Word, changes tracking and comment

-- Evaluate if Froala Editor was the best technical choice for long-term success
-- Assess potential risks and limitations of the pre-selected solution
+- My job was to build the editor quickly, but I also wanted to make sure we picked the right tool for the long run.
+- So before jumping in, I wanted to understand why Froala was selected,
-- Determine if alternative solutions might better serve project requirements
+- and if any other tools might offer better flexibility and scalability.

-- Navigate challenging situation of questioning an existing decision respectfully
-- Conducted comprehensive technical evaluation of Froala Editor
-- Researched alternative solutions, focusing on ProseMirror
-- Created proof of concept implementations in React sandbox
-- Performed detailed analysis including bundle size, load time, and feature gap comparison
+- I asked my manager about why Froala Editor was chosen.
+He shared that it had an impressive product page, with features like Word import and change tracking, which sounded perfect at first glance.
+- I agreed those features were important, but I explained that some open-source tools like ProseMirror can also support those features—even though they don’t advertise them upfront.
+- I respectfully asked: “Would you give me a few days to review and compare options before we commit fully?” — and the team agreed.

+- I asked my manager about why Froala Editor was chosen.
+He shared that it had an impressive product page, with features like Word import and change tracking, which sounded perfect at first glance.
+- I agreed those features were important, but I explained that some open-source tools like ProseMirror can also support those features—even though they don’t advertise them upfront.
+- I respectfully asked: “Would you give me a few days to review and compare options before we commit fully?” — and the team agreed.
+- I built a React sandbox to test both Froala and ProseMirror.
+- I used browser dev tools and ran performance benchmarks on common actions:
+- Typing text
+- Inserting images and tables
+- Navigating long documents
+- I measured things like input lag, bundle size, memory usage, and plugin support.
-- Documented concerns about Froala: licensing costs, limited community support, security vulnerabilities
+- I also noted some risks with Froala, like licensing cost, limited community support, and a few open security issues.
-- Prepared technical report comparing options
-- Organized meeting with manager and tech lead to present findings
+- I put all findings into a clear technical report and set up a meeting with my manager and tech lead.
-- Demonstrated how ProseMirror could match Froala's features through plugins
-- Presented evidence-based argument focusing on stability and long-term benefits
+- I walked them through the data, and showed how ProseMirror matched or exceeded Froala’s features, with the benefit of being open-source and more extensible.

-- Team agreed to pivot to ProseMirror based on technical analysis
+- The team reviewed the analysis and decided to pivot to ProseMirror.
-- Successfully implemented editor component as planned
+- We still finished the MVP on time, and the customer demo went smoothly.
-- Component became one of platform's most powerful and extensible features
+- The editor later became one of the most powerful and flexible parts of the platform.
-- Built trust with team through evidence-based decision making
+- My team appreciated how I handled the situation: I was respectful, data-driven, and focused on the long-term product quality.
+- It helped me build trust quickly, and I was later asked to advise on other key tech decisions.
 ---

 ## Give feedback